AmaanBilwar/markpad/README.md

 # markpad

+notepad but with markdown so i can take good notes when i need it on my windows machine

 ## need
 - [ ] autosave
 - [ ] command pallette
 - [ ] tab switching
 - [ ] keyboard shortcuts
+- [ ] AI so VCs can start drooling

 ## resources